wir3z/hubitat/owntracks-hubitat/README.md

 - All three providers can be configured, but only the select on will be used for geocode look ups.
 - Select 'Disabled' to disable geocode lookups.

-### Google Map Settings - Creates a combined family map and adds radius bubbles on the 'Region' 'Add/Edit/Delete' page maps
+### Google Map API Settings - Creates a combined family map and adds radius bubbles on the 'Region' 'Add/Edit/Delete' page maps
 Creates a Google map with all members' thumbnails shown as well as region radius' when adding/editing regions.
 	- Selecting a member will display an information window on their location and metrics.
 	- If battery saver is turned on, the battery percentage is displayed in red.